OpenServoCore/ch32-iap-bootloader/README.md

 # tinyboot

 Rust bootloader for resource-constrained microcontrollers.
-Fits in the CH32V003's 1920-byte system flash with full trial boot, CRC16 app validation, OB-based metadata, and version reporting — leaving the entire 16KB user flash for the application.
+Fits in the CH32V003's 1920-byte system flash with full trial boot, CRC16 app validation, and version reporting — leaving all but one page of user flash for the application (64 bytes reserved for boot metadata on V003; page size varies by chip).

 ![tinyboot demo](docs/demo.gif)